 The 4 towns were founded starting in the 17th century mostly as an agrarian community.
 Each of the towns, though similar offer different outdoor environments, The 4 towns combined have several lakes and rivers.
 These include Quaboag Pond located mostly in Brookfield, though also touching East Brookfield, Lake Lashaway located in North and East Brookfield, and Lake Quacumquasit located in Brookfield, East Brookfield and Sturbridge.
 The Quabaog River begins a 25 mile long journey at Quaboag Pond in Brookfield.With its lakes and river along with vast tracts of open land, the towns have much to offer the sportsman, nature lover and those who enjoy a rural way of life.

 About The Brookfields

-Brookfield belongs to the Tantasqua Regional School District which offers a junior high school, a high school, and a vocational school.
-East Brookfield is part of the Spencer-East Brookfield Regional School District, North Brookfield supports its own school system, and West Brookfield is part of the Quaboag District with the town of Warren Ma.
+The town of Brookfield belongs to the Tantasqua Regional School District which offers a junior high school, a high school, and a vocational school.
+East Brookfield is part of the Spencer-East Brookfield Regional School District, North Brookfield supports its own school system, and West Brookfield is part of the Quaboag District with the town of Warren, Ma.